Goetsit/ToDoListApp/readme.md

 The UNCOMPLETED TASK counter counts the rows on the table where the Completed values is FALSE.
 This is determined by using the aggergate function COUNT() within the task_counter.js router.

-# Back-End To Do List Functionality
+# Server-Side To Do List Functionality

 See code comments in client.js for brief description of client side code and the respective routes